-One of the best things about this service is that it can be done via both online & offline sources, i.e., through digital banking, as well as with the help of cash, cheque or demand draft in a bank branch.
+One of the best things about this service is that it can be done via both online and offline sources, i.e., through digital banking, and with the help of cash, cheque or demand draft in a bank branch.
 There is no set limit for the amount to transfer in this mode; however, a fee is levied on each transaction.
 The transaction fee varies according to the amount to be transacted.

 The time taken for NEFT transaction of money varies from bank to bank.
 However, the minimum transaction time via NEFT is 15 minutes, and the maximum goes to 2 hours.
-But its best to to transfer the money during the working days before 7:45 p.m..
+But it’s best to transfer the money during the working days before 7:45 p.m.

-If you are unaware of banking terms and wondering, what is RTGS in banking? it stands for Real-Time Gross Settlements; as the name suggests, this mode of transfer is done in real-time and is optimized for high-volume transfers.
+RTGS stands for Real-Time Gross Settlements; as the name suggests, this mode of transfer is done in real-time and is optimized for high-volume transfers.
 The minimum amount for an RTGS transaction is 2 lacs, while the cap for per day transaction is 10 lacs.
 If you plan on transferring more than 2 lacs to a recipient, RTGS is the only solution.